Plugin Estimation of Smooth Optimal Transport Maps: Proofs of Upper Bounds for One-Sample Wavelet Estimators

 \subsection{Proof of Theorem~\ref{thm:one_sample_wavelet}}

 Under the assumptions of part~(i), we may apply Theorem~\ref{thm:stability} and Lemma~\ref{lem:wavelet_wasserstein} to obtain,

 which immediately leads to the first claim.
-To prove the second claim, recall that we have assumed $\alpha > 1$, whence the assumption on $\varphi_0$ implies in particular that $\norm{\varphi_0}_{\calC^2(\Omega)} \leq \lambda$.
-Since the densities $p,q$ are bounded from below by $\gamma^{-1}$ over $[0,1]^d$, and also bounded from above due to their H\"older continuity and the compactness of $[0,1]^d$, it follows by Lemma~\ref{lem:gigli} that $\varphi_0$ satisfies condition~\ref{assm:curvature}, after possibly modifying the value of $\lambda$ in terms of $\gamma$.
+To prove the second claim, recall that we have assumed $\alpha > 1$, whence the assumption on $\varphi_0^*$ implies in particular that $\norm{\varphi_0^*}_{\calC^2(\Omega)} \leq \lambda$.
+Since the densities $p,q$ are bounded from below and above over $[0,1]^d$ by positive constants, it follows by Lemma~\ref{lem:gigli} that $\varphi_0$ satisfies condition~\ref{assm:curvature}, after possibly modifying the value of $\lambda$ in terms of $\gamma$.
 We may therefore invoke Theorem~\ref{thm:stability} to obtain,

 Let $C > 0$ be a constant depending only on $M,\lambda,\gamma,\alpha$, whose value may change from line to line.
 By Lemma~\ref{lem:wavelet_wasserstein}, we have

 Furthermore, by Lemma~\ref{lem:L}, we have